Art & Design Curriculum Statement

-- Vehicles drive learning throughout the term.
-Therefore, Art & design is taught through the vehicle.
+- Vehicles are used to drive learning throughout the term.
+Art & design will be taught through the vehicle where it is appropriate.

-- Art & design is taught individually but plays a key role in the achievement of the learning aims of the vehicle.
+- Art & design is taught individually but may also play a key role in the achievement of the learning aims of the vehicle.
 For example, a focus on the local housing market could include, after visiting an actual show home, children designing their own interior and presenting this to an interior designer.

 - Success criteria in every Art & design lesson are set in order to guide children to achieve their potential.
 This ensures work is demanding and matches the aims of the curriculum.

 - High quality teaching responds to the needs of children.
 Spiral learning is a key focus of all formative and summative assessment with teachers actively marking work in lessons in order to identify misconceptions early.

 - High quality input from experts and educational resources complement the delivery of specialist learning admirably.
 Children understand how Art & design is used in the wider world including careers.